nushackers/nushackers-site/README.md

 ## Requirement

-This website is built with jekyll, so if you want to make changes to the templates or structures of the site, please read about <a href="http://jekyllrb.com">jekyll</a> first.
-But if you are just modifying the data or updating/adding a post, you can simply follow the guide below.
+This website is built with jekyll, so if you want to make changes to the templates or structures of the site, please first read about <a href="http://jekyllrb.com">jekyll</a>.
+But if you are just going to modify the data or update/add a post, you can simply follow the guide below.

 ## Getting started